mdolab/MACH-Aero/clusterSetup/GreatlakesSetup.rst

    fi

    module load python2.7-anaconda/2019.03
-   module load gcc/4.8.5
+   module load gcc/8.2.0
-   module load openmpi/3.1.4
+   module load openmpi/4.0.2
    module load cmake/3.13.2
+   module load mkl/2018.0.4
+   module load git

    # add the repos directory to your python path so that the mdolab modules will be available